Tessa18/Weather_Trend_Prediction/README.md

 **Exploratory Data Analysis (EDA)**: Uncovered trends, seasonality, and correlations in weather metrics.

-**Visualizations**: histograms, heatmaps, and boxplots.
+**Visualizations**: Histograms, heatmaps, and boxplots for a detailed look at weather data.

+**Spark and SQL**: Used Apache Spark for large-scale data processing and SQL for efficient querying and aggregation of weather data.

 **Forecasting Models**: Linear Regression, ARIMA, and LSTM implemented for temperature forecasting.
 Ensemble approach combining ARIMA and LSTM outputs.

 **Advanced Analyses**:Anomaly detection using Z-Score and Isolation Forest.
 Geospatial mapping of weather patterns using GeoPandas.

-**Insights and Recommendations**: Actionable insights on seasonal trends and correlations for policy-making.
+**Real-time Data Processing**: Integrated real-time weather data processing using Spark Streaming (planned future work).

+**SQL Aggregation**: Applied SQL queries to aggregate and manipulate weather data for better insights.

 ## 📂 Dataset